Roomba 980 Review

 The 980 retains the round frame as older Roomba options like the 675 and 690.
 But there’s an overhaul with the interface.

 You’ll see the camera in the middle with three buttons above it.
-But I don’t think you’ll be using it as much because of the app.
+But I don’t think you’ll use it as much because of the app.

 Below the camera is the lever to remove the dustbin.

-These rollers don’t have any bristles, so it resists tangles better [more on that later].
+These rollers don’t have any bristles, so they resist tangles better [more on that later].

 App features of the Roomba 980